 Closer settlement schemes were initiated by the Governments of the day and in 1939 the District Council of Naracoorte received Newly Settled Areas grants that were used for specific purposes of grubbing, clearing, forming and gravel topping new roads.
 Solider Settlement Schemes in the post-war era saw the clearing and developing of former pastoral holdings as well as newly developed areas.

 Massive scrub clearing campaigns were carried out by large companies as well as private individuals and it was not until the early 1960s that conservations put pressure on the State Government to preserve areas for National Parks.
-The Bool Lagoon Conservation Park and Game Reserve cover about 3000 hectares of marshland supporting around sixty-five species of birds and a few kilometers away in the Mary Seymour Conservation Park 340 hectares of natural scrubland.
+The Bool Lagoon Conservation Park and Game Reserve cover about 3000 hectares of marshland supporting around sixty-five species of birds and a few kilometres away in the Mary Seymour Conservation Park 340 hectares of natural scrubland.

 The District Council of Naracoorte now has an area of 13, hectares that is non-rateable.
 This includes national parks, lakes, roads and stone and Government-owned forestry, agricultural and game reserves.
 The Council draws rates from 213,742 hectares.